 Conclusions: This study suggests that FS is a valid approach for the rapid diagnosis of inflammatory dermatoses.
 This method is as specific as PS, although it is less sensitive.

-Osnat Zmora MD, Ron Beloosesk MD, Ayala Gove MD and Moshe Bronshte MD
+Osnat Zmora MD, Ron Beloosesky MD, Ayala Gover MD and Moshe Bronshtein MD

 Background: Unilateral renal agenesis is a rare finding.
 There are no large-scale studies reporting this finding in early pregnancy.

 Objectives: To evaluate the incidence of unilateral renal agenesis (URA) and of associated anomalies diagnosed by early prenatal trans-vaginal sonography.

 Methods: We performed a retrospective chart review of all 59,382 trans-vaginal scans performed at 14–16 weeks gestation by a single operator at different clinics during the period 1994–2013.